 This is about 4 miles one way but can easily be curtailed to make it a there and back for as long as time or energy allows.
 Otherwise, transport will be required to ferry you back to your starting point.

-We parked just off the road (no real parking as such) then set off along the great track past some holiday lodges with lovely views to Beinn Damh’s pyramidal outlier.The wind was really strong but we were fairly protected from it thankfully.Excellent easy walking all the way amidst great views.
+We parked just off the road at the Balgy Estate entrance then set off along the excellent track past some holiday lodges with lovely views to Beinn Damh’s pyramidal outlier.The wind was really strong but we were fairly protected from it thankfully.Excellent easy walking all the way amidst great views.

 The views to Beinn Alligin and Liathach in particular were outstanding.